0xKourama/Elbanna-NP-Notes/personal/braindump.md

 - sitting at the top of a mountain in a never-ending pursuit of truth, wisdom and perfection.
 # what about that?
 1. improving yourself and going higher .. using the correct way .. is something amazing and fulfilling.
+# what is the purpose of this?
+1. doing the best thing I can.
+# what is about this?
+1. it's a bit lonely.